TrevorAttema/Simple-DB-for-Embedded-System-Logging/README.md

-Below is the rewritten, detailed README that incorporates all the suggested improvements.
-This version provides a quick–start guide, detailed explanations for porting (including how to implement your own IFileHandler), memory and paging configuration guidance, debugging tips, and several fully commented examples.
+Below is the complete, detailed README file incorporating all previous improvements—with an added section explaining that scope timers (and debug output) are intended only for Windows development and testing, and are compiled out for embedded targets.

 ---